 Over 40-million visitors a year make Paris the most visited of all the European capital cities.
 The city is awash with iconic monuments.
-The Eiffel Tower, the Louvre, Notre Dame, the Bastille, the Arc de Triomphe, and the palace of Versailles, to name but a few.
+The Eiffel Tower, the Louvre, Notre Dame, the Bastille, the Arc de Triomphe, and the Palace of Versailles, to name but a few.
 The romance of strolling beside the River Seine.
 The smell of croissants and coffee at breakfast time.
-A glass of French Chardonnay on the terrace of a small café, as you do a little people watching.
+A glass of French Chardonnay on the terrace of a small café, as you do a little people-watching.
 Gourmet dining in the chic bistros and restaurants, and elegant evenings at the theatre or opera.
 Taxis to Pigalle, South Pigalle and SoPi for those wishing to party into the early hours.
 With an alluring atmosphere you can almost taste, Paris has it all.
 Why not find out for yourself, and treat yourself to a short break in a luxurious Parisian hotel.

 Madame Rêve Hotel

-Nestled in the iconic 19th century Louvre post office building, the Madame Rêve Hotel boasts a great location and its 82 rooms and suites and public spaces offer guests a unique panorama over the Parisian cityscape.
+Nestled in the iconic 19th-century Louvre post office building, the Madame Rêve Hotel boasts a great location and its 82 rooms and suites and public spaces offer guests a unique panorama over the Parisian cityscape.
 With a subtle design of precious woods and golden-brown fabrics, there is an understated vibe of luxury here.
 The five-star hotels presents guests with two culinary experiences Madame Rêve Café serves a taste of the Mediterranean and La Plume takes its menu inspiration from Japanese influenced cuisine.
-For guests that need to recharge, the fitness room is equipped with the latest equipment and the sauna with breath-taking views is the perfect place to unwind or for full relaxation indulge in a treatment on one the two calming treatment rooms.
+For guests that need to recharge, the fitness room is equipped with the latest equipment and the sauna with breath-taking views is the perfect place to unwind or for full relaxation indulge in a treatment on one of the two calming treatment rooms.

 La Demeure Montaigne